amyshinnyshin/hive/README.md

 ## Your tech stack (frontend, backend, database)
-Django Rest Framework and React
+Django Rest Framework, SQL and React

 ## List of backend models and their properties